cranjesh/images-test/TheSoldiersLegacyThorough.md

 Katherine composed herself and nodded.

-We took our leave, and as we walked through the manor’s dimly lit corridors, I could not shake the weight of Lady Blackwood’s words from our first meeting.
+We took our leave, and as we walked through the manor's dimly lit corridors, I could not shake the weight of Lady Blackwood's words from our first meeting.
 "I must recover the chest—for Katherine, for my grandsons.
-Edward’s wishes must be honoured."
+Edward's wishes must be honoured."

 The chest was more than inheritance—it was security.
 And though I trusted Katherine, until it was found, I could not rule out any possibility.

-The Corridor
 As we stepped into the hallway, I exhaled, my mind turning over what had been said.

 "I believe her," I admitted.

 Holmes nodded slightly.
 "She has no reason to deceive us, Watson.
 But she has reason to fear."

 I frowned.
-"Then why do I feel as though we’re still missing something?"
+"Then why do I feel as though we're still missing something?"

 Holmes glanced back towards the drawing room.
 "Because we are."

 I shivered.

 Holmes did not suspect Katherine—but until the chest was found, her future—and the truth—remained uncertain.
 <br><br><br>

-## Chapter 6: Whispers in the Manor
+## Chapter 7: Whispers in the Manor

-The manor’s corridors darkened as the evening wore on, gas lamps casting flickering shadows along the walls.
+The manor's corridors darkened as the evening wore on, gas lamps casting flickering shadows along the walls.
 The weight of the investigation settled over me—a sense that we were walking through the remnants of something far greater than a simple inheritance dispute.

 As Holmes and I passed the dimly lit library, a voice cut through the hush—sharp, irritated.

 "…Hanger," William Blackwood muttered with disdain.

-I paused, glancing toward the partially open door.
-Inside, William paced before someone seated in shadow, his stiff posture betraying agitation.
-"The man’s loyalties were always questionable.
-If anyone's meddling with the estate, it’s him.
-He seemed loyal to Hawthorne for reasons I can’t fathom."
+"The man's loyalties were always questionable.
+If anyone's meddling with the estate, it's him.
+He seemed loyal to Hawthorne for reasons I can't fathom."
 A bitter laugh followed.
-"They’ll never pin anything on me.
+"They'll never pin anything on me.
 Not with Katherine parading her innocence and Cartwright lurking like a scolded child."

 I tensed.
 This was no casual grievance.

 William tapped his fingers against the desk.
 "Hargreave, my lawyer says we need only wait.
 No will, no challenge.
-The courts will favour the next male heir, and by then, any objections will be nothing more than noise."
+The courts will favor the next male heir, and by then, any objections will be nothing more than noise."

 I stepped back into the shadows as William strode past, his expression a mix of frustration and self-satisfaction.
-The identity of his confidant remained hidden in the library’s gloom.
+The identity of his confidant remained hidden in the library's gloom.
 Holmes said nothing but met my gaze.
 Whatever was in that chest, it was more than a legal document—it was power.

+## Chapter 8: The Stable Hand's Secret

 ![Chapter 6 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter6A.webp)